nico-de-vietri/modern-maritime-data-stack/README.md

 Data Engineering Project with Airflow, Airbyte, MinIO, Postgres, and dbt EXTRACT – from API to Object Storage

-This pipeline connects to a real-time AIS (Automatic Identification System) data stream via WebSocket, processes messages per ship, and stores them efficiently in MinIO.
+This pipeline connects to a real-time AIS (Automatic Identification System) data stream via WebSocket, processes messages per ship, and stores them in MinIO.

 Features

 Real-time AIS data ingestion (Position, Static Data, Class B Reports)

-Batch uploads of ship snapshots to MinIO (JSON Lines)
+Batch uploads of ship snapshots to MinIO (JSON Lines) to mimic batch processing, instead of streaming.

-Individual event logging for traceability
+Individual event logging for traceability (just the bucket for the moment)

-Automatic reconnection with exponential backoff
+Automatic reconnection with exponential backoff, (by Airflows's default task params)

-Per-ship message fusion for accurate state tracking
+Per-ship message fusion for accurate state tracking (custom)

 Airflow-ready for scheduling (e.g., every X minutes)

-Folder Structure
+Folder Structure for API extract and first load into Minio

 Folder Structure
 astro/dags/include/